mlgrn/cms_health/README.md

 ### Prerequisites

 - Python 3.6 or higher
-- PostgreSQL database with CMS data (tables listed below)
+- PostgreSQL database with CMS data (i have temporarily hosted this on Railway for ease of use)
 - Required Python packages (see requirements.txt)

 ### Installation